Elements-Agency/benjaminjyoung/content/about/knowledgebase.md

     * I'm informed they told me in the ER I have a tumor, and we start the journey to find out if it's cancerous.
     * Gertude reaches out to the Massillon Arts Community Council, to have me kicked out.
 I do nothing except block them.
     * I suspect Gertude has also reached out to the Massillon Museum as well, which explains why I'm constantly rejected by them, even with award winning and internationally recognized artworks.
+    * My cousin, Jake Young, is murdered.
   * 2026
+    * My father is diagnosed with cancer.
     * After surgery, I'm diagnosed with cancer